4d/go-mobile/docs/project-definition/actions.md

 |"type"|	text or collection|	one text or a collection of text to defined autorise type for formatter|
 |Optional "format"|	text|	to select interface: push(default if not defined)/segmented/popover/sheet/picker|

-Note: When the choicelist is extensive, the optional "search" element becomes available.
+**Note:** When the choicelist is extensive, the optional "search" element becomes available.

-For example:
+Here is an example of a dynamic choice list:

 ```4d
 {